A Complete Guide to Keeping Your North Shore Kids Entertained

 - View MPM’s fun and educational newsletters with videos, articles, and activities for both children and adults.
 Sign up for their weekly newsletter if you’re interested.

 - Watch shortened Planetarium productions and Museum Object Spotlight presentations by University of Wisconsin-Milwaukee graduate students.

-Although our school system is closed for four weeks, there are many ways to entertain our youth thanks to various online resources and local amenities.
-From taking online virtual tours, reading books, creating art projects, and even walking in the park you can be sure your children will stay busy.
+Although this year’s summer has been impacted by the widespread virus, there are still many ways to entertain our youth thanks to various online resources and local amenities.
+From taking online virtual tours, reading books, creating art projects, and even walking in the park, you can be sure your children will stay busy.
 Remember, we are all in this together, so please forward any of these links or ideas to your family, friends, and teachers who will benefit knowing these resources are out there to help during this time.

 Article written by Jesse BaDour, Marketing and Event Coordinator for Welcome to Glendale.
 Although Jesse is not a mother yet, she has siblings and cousins that will need to stay occupied this summer.
 She is aware of the impact COVID-19 has had on summer events, family vacations, and even summer day camps.
 With her passion to learn and help, she wanted to forward her research to others in the North Shore area.